 The annual Ossie Awards, named after journalist Osmar S. White, are organised by the Journalism Education and Research Association of Australia.
 Senior journalists and editors judge the main award categories.

-The deadline for the 2019 wards will be midnight on Friday, October 11 (SA time).
-The awards will be presented during the JERAA conference in Sydney in early December.
+The deadline for the 2020 awards will be midnight on Friday, October 16 (NSW time).
+The awards will be presented during the JERAA conference in Melbourne in early December.

 Winners in most categories receive a $200 prize, funded in perpetuity by a generous donation by White’s daughter, journalist and author Sally A. White.

-In 2019 there is a new award, with a $200 price for reporting on climate change.
-The award is the Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting.
-Palgrave are also providing a book voucher of 200 Euros for the Best Publication award.
+In 2020, the new award for reporting on climate change returns.
+The Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting attracts a $200 prize.
+Intellect are also providing a book voucher of 100 GBP for the Best Publication award.

 The Mindframe for Journalism Education categories each attract a $200 prize and are sponsored by Everymind.
 The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch that recognise coverage of a violence against women issue.